Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Results

 Since our method attempts to fit the full five-dimensional photometric distribution at once, we can also check for agreement between model and observations in multiple dimensions.
-To this end, we present three colour-colour plots illustrating the agreement between the observed and model-predicted colour distributions in \autoref{fig:UV_U_B}, \autoref{fig:U_B_V} and \autoref{fig:B_V_I}.
-As with the luminosity distribution, we compute the colour distribution directly from the Gaussian mixture model, using an expression analogous to \autoref{eq:lumdist}.
-These figures also show reasonably good agreement between the observed and model-predicted colour distributions, and suggest that our best-fit model provides a reasonable representation of the distribution of observations in 5D photometric space.
+To this end, we present as examples the UV-U versus U colour-magnitude diagram in \autoref{fig:UV_UVU}, and the UV-U versus U-B colour-colour diagram in \autoref{fig:UV_U_B}; we show the colour-magnitude and colour-colour diagrams for other bands in \hyperref[app:MDDcomp]{Appendix~\ref*{app:MDDcomp}}.
+As with the luminosity distribution, we compute the colour distribution predicted by our fit directly from the Gaussian mixture model, using an expression analogous to \autoref{eq:lumdist}, and we compute the observed distribution via a Monte Carlo resampling of the LEGUS measurements including their uncertainties.
+Specifically, to generate the distribution of the observations in colour-magnitude or colour-colour space, we draw 20,000 samples from the Gaussian error distribution for each cluster and band, thereby generating a sample of $\sim 10^7$ points in each possible colour-magnitude and colour-colour diagram.
+We then plot contour lines that enclose 50\%, 84\%, and 95\% of these samples to indicate the range covered by the observations.
+These figures also show reasonably good agreement between the observed and model-predicted colour-magnitude and colour-colour distributions, and suggest that our best-fit model provides a reasonable representation of the distribution of observations in 5D photometric space.

+The largest deviations between our model and the observations occur for clusters with the bluest colours. \autoref{fig:UV_UVU} illustrates that the observations include a tail at a UV magnitude of approximately $-6$, featuring the most negative UV-U colour index (bluest colour), which is not well-reproduced by the models.
+This feature is also present in the U-B colour distributions shown in \autoref{fig:UV_U_B}, where our model exhibits a cutoff in U-B colour space at the bluest end, indicating limitations in reproducing the bluest clusters in the observed samples.